v-fearam/msbuild-examples/custom-task-code-generation/README.md

         public ITaskItem[] SettingFiles { get; set; }
 ```

 The task is going to process the _SettingFiles_ and generate a class 'SettingNamespaceName.SettingClassName'.
-The class will have a set of constants based on the file's content.
+The class will have a set of constants based on the text file's content.
 The task output will be:

 ```c#